 • You receive a message saying you won something.
 If you receive a message saying you won something (especially from a contest you didn’t enter) you probably won a big pile of scam.
 Don’t click any links from sources you don’t recognize.

-Examples of scam text messages you should avoid
+Examples of sms scam messages you should avoid

 Common scam or spam text messages examples include fake contests, “urgent” financial problems, or even package deliveries.
 Be wary of anything that asks you to visit a suspicious link or provide personal details.
 See some common examples below: